sureshhallyali/node/node.md

     	--y (yes) set the default setting and it will create file  package.json To install package
     npm install package_name
         	 for 'install'  shortcut we can use 'i'
 To install as dependencies package
     npm i --save package_name
 To install as development dependancy package
     npm i --save-dev package_name

 node js Package list

+    Bcrypt
     http
     file
     express